CosmWasm/docs-deprecated/learn/simple-option/testing.md

 <iframe src="https://player.vimeo.com/video/457705991" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-At this point your code should be compling, altough we did not test if it works.
+At this point your code should be compiling, although we did not test if it works.
 You can deploy the code to the chain everytime when you make a change.
 But come on, your time is more valuable than that.
-Also good to keep the contract break-free and tested for future changes.
+Also, good to keep the contract break-free and tested for future changes.

 ```rust
 #[cfg(test)]